 People may typically associate shin pain with shin splints.
 However, other issues can also cause shin pain.

 Medial tibial stress syndrome, or shin splints, is the inflammation of the tendons, muscles, and bone tissue around the tibia.
-People describe shin splint pain as sharp, or dull and throbbing.
+People describe shin splint pain as sharp or as dull and throbbing.

-According to the American Academy of Orthopaedic Surgeons (AAOS), shin splints are a common cause of shin pain, there are many other causes of shin pain, such as an injury, bone bruise, or stress fracture.
+According to the American Academy of Orthopaedic Surgeons (AAOS), shin splints are a common cause of shin pain.
+But there are many other causes of shin pain, such as an injury, bone bruise, or stress fracture.

 This article will cover a range of reasons why a person may have shin pain, as well as symptoms, treatments, and how to prevent them.